 Another thing that needs to be mentioned is that the top of the sander gets warm to touch within the first few minutes of running.
 It’s usually nothing to be concerned about.
 I’m giving you heads up just in case you wonder if it’s faulty or there’s something else going on.

 Porter-Cable 382 5-inch Random Orbit Sander is a good value for money.
-It’s sturdy, well balanced and easy on hands.
+It’s sturdy, well balanced, and easy on the hands.
 It has a durable plastic shell but with no rubber grip.
-It’s excellent for finishing sanding, sanding off paint and stain.
+It’s excellent for finishing sanding, sanding off paint, and stain.